dm-vdo/vdo-devel/doc/vdo-design.rst

 was chosen both to bound the amount of work that is required to recover from a crash, and because measurements indicate that increasing it consumes more resources, but does not improve performance.
-These measurements have been, and should continue to be revisited over time.
+These measurements have been, and should continue to be, revisited over time.

 Once a data_vio is assigned, the following steps are performed:

-1. The bio's data is to check to see if it is all zeros, and copied if not.
+1. The bio's data is checked to see if it is all zeros, and copied if not.
 2. A lock is obtained on the logical address of the bio.
 Because deduplication involves sharing blocks, it is vital to prevent simultaneous modifications of the same block.